3 July 2026

 <section class="big">This has a red background and big text.</section>

-Chains of objects can inherit from eachother.
+Chains of classes can inherit from each other:

 section.big.fancy_blue {